-M1 = mass of lead in the test solution as obtained from graph in μg,

-M2 = mass of lead in blank as obtained from graph in μg, and

-M0 = mass of sample taken for analysis in grams.

 B-8 TEST FOR IRON

 Four methods are prescribed for determining iron, namely, Method A, Method B, ICP-OES method as prescribed at B-16 and ICP-MS method as prescribed in IS 3025 (Part 65).
 In case of dispute, ICP-MS shall be used as referee method.